top of page

 The recently TOP'd Gem Residences vs Trevista which launched in 2008 is another good example of how lower priced resale properties might not perform as well as buyers had hoped for.

-In this final example, I will elaborate on the reasons why we see such a trend.
+In the next and final example, I will elaborate on the reasons why we see such a trend.

 GFA exemption abuse